-Inter-American Development Bank and World Vision Australia though the project ‘Financing efficient cookstoves for rural Andean communities’ funded aims at promoting the use of clean cook stoves in Andean communities.
-Its broad objective is to promote the development of improved cook stoves (ICS) activities by reducing the current complexity of project implementation and by benefiting from the experience of existing projects.
-As a part of this project, the Gold Standard has carried out an assessment of the fNRB value for four Latin American countries namely – Bolivia, Columbia, Honduras and Guatemala.
+The ‘Financing efficient cookstoves for rural Andean communities’ project, funded by Inter-American Development Bank and World Vision Australia, aims to promote the use of clean cook stoves in Andean communities.
+Its broad objective is to promote the development of improved cookstove (ICS) activities by reducing the current complexity of project implementation and by benefiting from the experience of existing projects.
+As a part of this initiative, Gold Standard has carried out an assessment of the fNRB value for four Latin American countries – Bolivia, Columbia, Honduras and Guatemala.